Allegra S. Lezak

 Representative Experience

-• Obtained summary judgment on personal injury and emotional distress claims made against a manufacturer whose product was alleged to have caused a fire, followed by another summary judgment on the Plaintiffs’ remaining damage claims.
+• Obtained summary judgment for a product manufacturer, its parent company, and their holding company on personal injury and emotional distress claims made against them in a product liability case arising from a fire incident, followed by another summary judgment on the plaintiffs’ remaining damage claims.
 The summary judgments were affirmed on appeal by the Eighth Circuit Court of Appeals.

 Memberships & Affiliations